-Amplification was performed in a DNA thermal cycler (Bioer Thermal Cycler, China), using the following conditions: 95°C for 3 min; 36 cycles at 92°C for 1 min, 52-58°C for 1 min and 72°C for 1 min; final extensions at 72°C for 5 min.
+Amplification was performed in a DNA thermal cycler (Bioer Thermal Cycler, China), using the following conditions: 95°C for 3 min; 36 cycles at 92°C for 1 min, 52-58°C (ISSR) and 34-45°C (RAPD) for 1 min and 72°C for 1 min; final extensions at 72°C for 5 min.
 PCR products were resolved on 1.5% agarose gel in 1xTAE buffer.
-The DNA was stained with 0.5 mg/mL ethidium bromide, visualized and photographed under a UV transilluminator.
+The DNA was stained with 0.5 ethidium bromide, visualized photographed under a UV transilluminator.
 A sample without template DNA was included as a negative control in each experiment to check contamination.
-Electrophoretic profile was visualized under UV radiation and photographed with a UV transilluminator.
-The sizes of DNA fragments were estimated by comparison with standard ladder (1kb; fermentase, Germany) (Table 4).
+Electrophoretic profile was visualized under UV radiation with UV and photographed transilluminator.
+The sizes of DNA fragments were estimated by comparison with standard ladder (1kb; fermentase, Germany) (Table 5, 6).

-Table 4.
-PCR program for amplification of RAPD primers.
+Table 5.
+PCR program for amplification of RAPD primers